How to Love Yourself: 15 Ways to Increase your Self-Love

 8. Find the Humor in Life

 Life is hard and if we spend too much time thinking about all those hardships, we are guaranteed to suffer.
-Humor is an excellent coping skill, and one of the top 54 Ways to Find True Happiness In Your Life.
+Humor is an excellent coping skill, and one of the top 54 ways to find happiness in your life.

 Humor, if used appropriately and not as a tool to mask and stifle emotions, allows us to de-stress and provides an opportunity to practice self love.